Thursday, 31 December 2009

 Fractal Christmas Dinner

 I did it.
-Two and a half years after mentioning it on the blog, I finally got to try a Romanesco broccoli!
+I finally got to try a Romanesco broccoli!

 Paul and I had it with our roast pheasant for Christmas dinner.
 It does taste very similar to a cross between regular broccoli and cauliflower.
 And the fractal effect is even more noticeable with the Romanesco than it is with cauliflower or broccoli.